 When to Use “Don’t put all your eggs in one basket”

-The proper time to use this idiom, or to write it, comes when someone you know or a character in a story is about to do something quite risky.
+The proper time to use this proverb, or to write it, comes when someone you know or a character in a story is about to do something quite risky.
 For example, one character in a story might be about to bet all his money on a race.
-The idiom “don’t put all your eggs in one basket” would be applicable in this circumstance and all similar ones.
+The proverb “don’t put all your eggs in one basket” would be applicable in this circumstance and all similar ones.
 Another good example is if someone is willing to quit their job, move across the country, and leave their family for a new relationship.
 This would be another example of committing everything to “one basket,” or in this case, one person/relationship.
 If it doesn’t work out, then the person will be worse off than they were original.

 Example Sentences with “Don’t put all your eggs in one basket”